Skip to content

 Coverage Analysis

-34 African country licences (Ghana was the 34th, added August 2025) plus operating entities in the United States, Canada, United Kingdom and EU.
+34 African country licences (Cameroon was the 34th, added June 2025 through a technical partnership with Ecobank) plus operating entities in the United States, Canada, United Kingdom and EU.
 The African footprint covers Nigeria, Kenya, Ghana, Uganda, Rwanda, Tanzania, South Africa, Cameroon, Cote d'Ivoire, Egypt, Senegal, Malawi, Zambia and 21 others.
-Nigeria is the home market and where Flutterwave is technically and regulatorily strongest - direct CBN Switching & Processing Licence holder and now a CBN-licensed Microfinance Bank as of April 2026.
+Nigeria is the home market and where Flutterwave is technically and regulatorily strongest, direct CBN Switching & Processing Licence holder and now a CBN-licensed Microfinance Bank as of April 2026.
 Kenya runs through M-Pesa as the dominant rail.
 Ghana, Uganda, Rwanda, Cameroon and Cote d'Ivoire run on MTN Mobile Money.
 South Africa adds card and EFT.
 Egypt is the most recent major addition outside Sub-Saharan Africa.
 The Send App receives in 29+ corridors.
-No real depth in LATAM or APAC - this is an Africa play with US/UK/EU offices for cross-border collection and onboarding.
+No real depth in LATAM or APAC.
+This is an Africa play with US/UK/EU offices for cross-border collection and onboarding.

 Regional Breakdown